MoeR3za/PyStockwatch/README.md

 # __PyStockWatch - GUI Stock Watch__
-Final project for CS50 course.
+## Final project for CS50 course.
 ### Video: http://youtube.com/watch?=AbC123
 ## Description:
 PyStockWatch is a GUI program that displays stock exchange data on given ticker(s) in a neat display with a customizable plot graph of the stock historical data.

 ## Introduction:
-The program is written in python(3.x) using The tkinter package (“Tk interface”) for the GUI components, implemented with OOP style and concepts, with focus on backend functionality to be light and separate depending on class heirarchy.
+The program is written in python(3.x) using The tkinter package (“Tk interface”) for the GUI components, implemented with OOP style and concepts, with focus on backend functionality to be light and separately dependant on class hierarchy.

 ## Features:
 - Debug messages: Terminal will display informative(?) messages as to what's going on behind the scenes.